menrot/LeumiMail/README.md

 1. The downloaded notices should be copied to the relevant folder
 2. for each html or pdf - it is parsed and associated with the relevant account and date

-### Downloaded notices ###

-1. The downloaded notices should be copied to the relevant folder
-2. for each html - it is parsed and associated with the relevant account and date

 ## Environment ###